-Where certain behaviours continue, e.g. as outlined in 5.2.3, and where allowing the pupil to remain in school would seriously harm the education or welfare of the pupil or others in the school, this could lead to either a fixed term exclusion being implemented to enable the school to seek external professional support, review current provision and make reasonable adaptations.
+Where certain behaviours continue, e.g. as outlined in 5.2.3, and where allowing the pupil to remain in school would seriously harm the education or welfare of the pupil or others in the school, this could lead to either an internal or external exclusion arrangement being implemented.